 Of course, the president isn’t the only member of his administration that makes official visits to other nations.

 As Secretary of State, one of Hillary Clinton’s duties was to travel abroad on behalf of the president.
-During her tenure, she visited 22 of African countries.
-John Kerry replaced Clinton as Secretary of State in 2013, and has made visits to 12 African countries.
+During her tenure, she visited 22 African countries.
+John Kerry replaced Clinton as Secretary of State in 2013 and has made visits to 12 African countries.
 In addition, a number of African presidents and prime ministers have visited the U.S. over the years.
 Some visits were on their own, while others were for events such as the United States-African Leaders Summit in 2014 or the Nuclear Security Summit in 2010.

 Trips made by an official to a foreign nation can occur for a number of reasons.
-They can occur as part of negotiations, to meet with US military troops overseas, to view progress on a project or program, to take part in a conference, to give a speech, or simply as a gesture of good will.
+They can occur as part of negotiations, to meet with US military troops overseas, to view progress on a project or program, to take part in a conference, to give a speech, or simply as a gesture of goodwill.
 They are important for building international relationships and for improving the standing of both countries involved.

-Obama’s visits to Africa were not only diplomatic, but also designed to encourage the people of the host country as well.
+Obama’s visits to Africa were not only diplomatic but also designed to encourage the people of the host country as well.
 He also became the first sitting president to address the African Union, showing that the United States is finally taking Africa, and its potential, seriously.

 Obama’s visits to Africa might have been few in number, but they were always important.
 He recognized that, while aid to the continent is still important, Africa is an emerging player on the world stage and that diplomatic relations with the continent should be treated with dignity.
-Whoever follows Obama as president needs to understand this, so that relationships between the U.S. and Africa can continue to grow.
+Whoever follows Obama as the president needs to understand this, so that relationships between the U.S. and Africa can continue to grow.

 I have to agree.
 It is a pity that Obama is finishing is mandate.